LTmadness/ValheimBetterServerConfig/README.md

 ### Changes

-##### v0.0.80(unreleased)
+##### v0.0.80
-- Added new console commands:
+- New console commands:
 	* online - show list of online players and theyr steamID (Thanks to Energritz)
+- New config option:
+	* Show shout chat - when enables console displays shouts (/s messages) in console
+- Small fixes and optimisations

 ##### v0.0.70
-- Reworked command system
+- New command system
-- Fixed Shutdown command
+- Fix for Shutdown command
-- Fixed visible setting
+- Fix for visible setting

 ##### v0.0.60
-- Added new commands:
+- New console commands:
 	* say - to say something to players in server as server
 	* yell - to shout something at players in server as server
 	* config - displays all of the information you have set in config as a list
-- Added new config option:
+- New config option:
 	* Server Username - the name thats displayed for a server when say/yell command used
-- Fixed shutdown command
+- Fix for shutdown command
 - Small fixes and optimisations

 ##### v0.0.55